Philemon 1:7 (NIV) Your love has given me great joy and encouragement, because you, brother, have refreshed the hearts of the Lord’s people.

 Point to ponder- Sharing in someone’s grief is no time to worry about your own discomfort and uncertainty about what to show.
 Believe that God will give you the words, the touch, the hug that will comfort.
 And you’ll be glad you shared in the moment and gave strength to a hurting soul.

-Our Leadership team is especially thankful for those of you who provided financial donations and support in the month of July 2017 by partnering with us in efforts to advance the kingdom of God in this 21st century season: Special thanks to Mr. William Wilson, Mr. David Straker, Mrs. Annette Straker, Mrs. Marguerite Williams, Ms. Gertrude Scott.
+Our Leadership team is especially thankful for those of you who provided financial donations and support in the month of August 2016 by partnering with us in efforts to advance the kingdom of God in this 21st century season: Special thanks to Mr. William Wilson, Ms. Gertrude Scott, Ms. Divinia Stewart, Ms. Norma Hernandez and Ms. Vanessa Gaskins.
 Why don’t you take the opportunity to write us on our blog and let us know how we are doing in serving you Great people, we’d love to hear from you!

 Follow me on Twitter @Elder James Baker, as I endeavor to encourage and empower leaders of today and tomorrow!